What Is Sudden Unintended Acceleration?

 Damages Can Be Fatal

-Given the severity of these types of auto accidents, as well as the fact that they are usually caused by an auto manufacturer's negligence, injured parties will most likely have a legal claim against the maker of their car, allowing them to seek compensation for their injuries and losses.
-If you or a loved one has been injured in an SUA accident, or if you have lost a loved one in such a crash, contact the highly qualified personal injury lawyers at Pfaff & Gill, Ltd.
+Given the severity of these types of auto accidents as well as the fact that they are usually caused by an auto manufacturer’s negligence, injured parties will most likely have a legal claim against the maker of their car, allowing them to seek compensation for their injuries and losses.
+If you or a loved one has been injured in an SUA accident or if you have lost a loved one in such a crash, contact the highly qualified personal injury lawyers at Pfaff, Gill & Ports, Ltd.

 Reports of sudden unintended acceleration have been in U.S. headlines for about 30 years.
 In fact, throughout the 1980s alone, there were more than 1,000 SUA reports filed with the NHTSA.
-Some of the most recent incidences of SUA include:
+More recent incidences of SUA include:

 - In September 2009, Pismo Beach, California: A man was injured and his wife was killed when their Camry suddenly accelerated, failed to stop and drove over a cliff into the surf.

-In response to such tragedies, some auto makers have issued recalls to fix faulty electronic systems and to secure floor mats.
-In fact, in response to the above-mention August accident, Toyota recalled 3.8 million vehicles the following month, as they were all suspected of having defective floor mats.
-The specific makes and models recalled by Toyota last year include:
+In response to such tragedies, some automakers have issued recalls to fix faulty electronic systems and to secure floor mats.
+In fact, in response to the above-mentioned August accident, Toyota recalled 3.8 million vehicles the following month, as they were all suspected of having defective floor mats.

 - Funeral and burial costs, in the event of an SUA fatality